Skills and Employability

 Women who are affected by abuse may also be excluded from training or the workplace because of a controlling relationship or low self-esteem.

-Women who are single parents, or who are living chaotic lives, may also face barriers to training or employment if there is inadequate childcare available.
+Women who are single parents, or who are living chaotic lives, may face barriers to training or employment if there is inadequate childcare available.